AnirudhBagalkotker/MyMoneyMate/README.md

 ✅ **SQLite Database:** Lightweight, fast, and efficient local storage.

-✅ **Multi-User Support** – Add multiple profiles for shared finances
+✅ **Multi-User Support** – Add multiple profiles for shared finances.

+✅ **Login-Signup System** – Protect your account with a Login id and Password.

 ---